-Mr. Johnson has repeatedly stated he intends on taking the UK out of the European Union without or with a deal on October 31.
+Mr. Johnson has repeatedly stated he intends to take the UK out of the European Union on October 31 without or with a deal.

-Should this occur, the UK and EU will need to negotiate a bilateral exchange deal – something DIGI speculate ought to take years.
-With visitor numbers coming to Ireland from the UK already down consistent with the CSO, this is regarding the DIGI.
+Should this occur, the UK and EU will need to negotiate a bilateral exchange deal—something DIGI speculates ought to take years.
+With visitor numbers coming to Ireland from the UK already down, consistent with the CSO, this is regarding the DIGI.

 “A huge-scale and lengthy-time period discount in traveler numbers from the United Kingdom would have dire ‘recession-kind’ consequences at the liquids and hospitality sector, specifically in rural Ireland, and lead to job losses and commercial enterprise closures.

-“Given the beverages and hospitality area’s huge contribution now not simply to the Irish economic system however Ireland as a tourism logo, our Government must do everything in its energy to reduce the grave harm that a no-deal Brexit might have on heaps of corporations and more than 100 thousand jobs.
+“Given the beverages and hospitality industry’s huge contribution not simply to the Irish economic system but also to Ireland as a tourism logo, our Government must do everything in its power to reduce the grave harm that a no-deal Brexit might have on hundreds of corporations and more than 100,000 jobs.

 DIGI recommended that the authorities reduce the excise tax on alcohol by 15% over the following two years if you want to deal with this issue.
 Drink spiking is, unfortunately, an all too common problem and is increasing in prevalence.
 More and more people each year are reporting incidents of drink-spiking.
 This article explains the dangers and what you can do to stay safe on a night out, including how Drink Holders help fight against drink spiking.